 Here is our list of brands and what some of the pros/cons may be, keeping in mind your experience may vary, this is what we see as the results from most of our customer base and our own personal experience:

-1. Lil Joey AIOs (made by Rumparooz) and Grovia Newborn AIOs: These are great diapers for the weight ranges of 4-9 pounds, generally though if you are expecting a term newborn at 7+ pounds, these two may be ones to skip, as they are generally outgrown by the 10 pound mark, both in size and absorbency.
+- Lil Joey's Newborn AIO (made by Rumparooz) and Grovia Newborn AIO: These are great diapers for the weight ranges of 4-9 pounds, generally though if you are expecting a term newborn at 7+ pounds, these two may be ones to skip, as they are generally outgrown by the 10 pound mark, both in size and absorbency.
 If you are expecting a tiny newborn, twins or a preemie, they are great and will not overwhelm the baby by bulk and size.

-2. Bumgenius extra small AIOs: These are great for the weight range of 7-12 pounds, giving you a little edge over the two brands above, and they are big enough to add a preemie prefold folded in half, or a thick washcloth as a doubler to boost absorbency.
-A true AIO that is one piece, completely enclosed.
+- Bumgenius Littles 2.0 AIOs: These are great for the weight range of 7-12 lbs which gives them a little edge over the two brands above.
+They are big enough to add a preemie prefold folded in half or a thick washcloth as a doubler to boost absorbency.
+This is a true AIO that is one piece and completely enclosed.

 For an older baby, maybe 3-4 months and up, about 15-17 diapers (pockets, AIO's or prefolds/fitteds) will get you through the day with time to wash the diapers.

-Toddlers need the fewest diapers, but you do need absorbant ones.
+Toddlers need the fewest diapers, but you do need absorbent ones.
 8-10 pockets, AIO's or prefolds/fitteds with a few covers will work perfectly :)